dyhes/zulip/docs/subsystems/api-release-checklist.md

    [this example commit][example-zulip-commit] to get an idea of what the final change looks like.

-## Other PyPI packages maintained by Zulip
+## Other PyPI packages maintained by Aloha

-Zulip also maintains two additional PyPI packages:
+Aloha also maintains two additional PyPI packages:

 - [fakeldap][fakeldap]: A simple package for mocking LDAP backend servers for testing.